 After seven years, Siklós Castle and its accessories once again fell into the hands of the Garai family.
 They bought it back from the members of the Kakas family members.
 The rest of the domains were obtained by the Garai family by a barter they made with the last members of the Siklós family, namely with the Augustinian monk Miklós, the son of Pál.
 The good monk was appointed as the bishop of Osseró, in exchange for the business.

 Then, the lords dissatisfied with Sigismund captured the king returning from Bohemia, on his way to Buda on April 28, 1401.
 They first locked him in the castle of Siklós for five months.
-From there, he was taken to the Castle of Pápa that also belonged to the Garai family.
+From there, he was taken to the Castle of Pápa which also belonged to the Garai family.
 After the nobles could not agree on the identity of the new king, Garai Miklós, with the help of his followers, managed to reconcile the lords with Sigismund, who promised to return the castles in foreign hands to their owners, obey Hungarian laws and not punish those who rebelled against him.
 Sigismund, who was released from captivity, appointed Garai Miklós as a palatine, and from that time Siklós was also called “Civitas Palatinalis”, the city of the palatine, suggesting that his master was the palatine of the country.

 The Garai family was discontinued, Garai Jób died in 1482, so together with the manor of the Siklós castle became the property of the crown, and as such, in April of this year, it was donated to King Matthias’ son, Corvin János.
 Corvin died in 1504 and his son Kristóf died in 1505, so Siklós fell into the hands of King Ulászló II, who donated it to Corvin’s widow, Beatrix Frangepán, and then to her second husband, George von Brandenburg, from whom Lord Újlaki Ferenc bought it.